magpylib/magpylib-material-response/docs/examples/soft_magnets.md

 +++ {"user_expressions": []}

-As shown above, the demagnetized collection outputs are approaching the reference FEM values.
+As shown above, the demagnetized collection outputs are approaching the reference FEM values while refining the mesh.